jpetitcolas/jpetitcolas.github.com/_posts/2017-12-28-converting-image-to-ascii-art.md

 ---
 layout: post
-title: "Converting an Image into ASCII Art"
+title: "Converting an Image into&nbsp;ASCII&nbsp;Art&nbsp;Masterpiece"
 excerpt: "While browsing Stack Overflow, I generally browse one or two links from the sidebar 'Hot Network Questions'.
 It brings me to several interesting topics, not necessarily related to development.
 And this time, I found an interesting post: how do ASCII art image conversion algorithms work?"
 tags:
     - canvas